1972 Yugoslav smallpox outbreak: Outbreak

-In early 1972, a 38-year-old Kosovo Albanian Muslim clergyman named Ibrahim Hoti, from Damnjane near Đakovica, Kosovo, undertook the Hajj.
+In early 1972, a 38-year-old Kosovo Albanian Muslim clergyman named Ibrahim Hoti, from Damnjan near Gjakova, Kosovo, undertook the Hajj.
 He visited holy sites in Iraq, where cases of smallpox were known.
 He returned home on February 15.
 The following morning he suffered aches and was tired.
 After feeling feverish for a couple of days and developing a rash, he recovered, likely because he had been vaccinated two months earlier.